Do content delivery networks alienate modern users?

 In order to master engagement with end-users across any device, network, and context, it is imperative to leverage an “outside-in” approach.
 This method recognizes user context first and then cues only content that is immediately needed.
 The ability to segment and sequence application content work to engage mobile users immediately with content optimized to their viewport.

 What will the next generation of CDNs look like?

 The content delivery network is not obsolete, but it is rapidly changing in nature.
-Are you curious about the future of the content delivery networks?
-We’ll discuss this topic in Yottaa’s latest webinar: NextGen CDNs featuring CDN expert Dan Rayburn, analyst at Frost & Sullivan on January 29th at 2pm EST.
+Are you curious about the future of content delivery networks?
+We’ll discuss this topic in Yottaa’s latest webinar: NextGen CDNs featuring CDN expert Dan Rayburn, an analyst at Frost & Sullivan on January 29th at 2pm EST.